nrfconnect/nrf70-bm/README.rst

 =============

 The documentation for the nRF70 BM driver is available in the `nrf70_bm_lib/docs` directory.
-To build the documentation, follow the below steps:
+To build the documentation in a Linux environment, follow the below steps:

 1. **Install python requirements:**